“People ignore designs that ignore people”~Frank Chimero

 Having a search bar increases the search usage by 43% on desktop and 13% on mobile.

-To help users search faster, include auto-suggestions.
+To help users search faster, include auto-suggestions in your UX design for Magento store.
 This way, the users will be able to find the desired product faster.

 Incorporate spelling correction algorithms that can suggest the right word in case of a typo and can also return product results even if the users search with a misspelled word.
 In this case, the algorithm should return the products with the closest match.